0xcert/techpaper/src/whitepaper.md

 # 1. Introduction

-0xcert is an open source, permissionless protocol for certified non-fungible tokens on the blockchain.
+0xcert is an open source, permission-less protocol for certified non-fungible tokens on the blockchain.
 These tokens are stored in cryptographic wallets and are owned by users.
 In addition to various common functions for managing and transferring standard non-fungible tokens, the 0xcert protocol provides conventions for creating certified non-fungible tokens from unique digital assets.
 These tokens are called Xcerts and are created through a custom minting process.

 Xcerts represent standard non-fungible tokens, which also hold information about some real-world digital assets.
 With 0xcert protocol, we can further validate a proof of existence, authenticity, and ownership of these digital assets without third-party involvement.